bioinfo-pf-curie/mpiBWA/docs/README.md

 In this section we present a guideline to benchmark mpiBWA with your infrastructure.
 We will answer questions about how to use efficiently multithreading with MPI.
 We present here a example we did on our architecture at Institut Curie.
+During the benchmark make sure you are alone on the nodes.

-First it is important to set the baselines.
-The baseline is build with BWA mem standard.
+First we set the baselines.

 * BWA MEM baselines